kremmydas/docker-cli/README.md

   * sudo pip install docker

-Otherwise, you receive an IOError error: [Errno 13] Permission denied `u'/var/lib/docker/containers/e37acce2575...-json.log'`
+Otherwise, you receive an IOError error: [Errno 13] Permission denied `u'/var/lib/docker/containers/e37acce2575-json.log'`

-* `fncli` has been written in Python (with Click package) and built in Ubuntu 18.04.
+* `fncli` has been written in Python (with Click package and Docker SDK for Python) and built in Ubuntu 18.04.